nobu-maeda/n3xb/specs/taker-message/taker-message.md

       "amount": <amount in integer>
       "currency": <currency 'maker_amount' is denominated in>
       "payment": <payment method string code>
-      "bond_amount": <amount of satoshis in integer>
+      "bond_amount": <amount of satoshis in integer.
+Omit if n/a>
     }
     "taker_obligation": {
       "amount": <amount in integer>
       "currency": <currency 'taker_amount' is denominated in>
       "payment": <payment method string code>
-      "bond_amount": <amount of satoshis in integer>
+      "bond_amount": <amount of satoshis in integer.
+Omit if n/a>
     }
     "market_oracle_used": <URL of market oracle used.
-Omit if not applicable>
+Omit if n/a>
     "pow_difficulty": <A new PoW difficulty for the rest of the trade if the Taker wishes to raise it.
-Omit if not applicable>
+Omit if n/a>
     "trade_engine_specifics": <trade engine specific arbitrary JSON>
   }
   ...